|basics > about turkish|

-Turkish makes a word definitive by adding an object suffix.
-This is the objective "the" in Turkish.
+Turkish does not have a subject definite article "the".
+However the object of a verb does have a objective suffix "the" in Turkish.
 This is one of the difficulties for those learning Turkish as English does not distinguish between subject "the" and object "the" as it uses the definite article "the" for both.

 An illustration of the Objective Definite Article (accusative):

-Fincan masada. - The cup is on the table. [subject: "The cup"]
+Fincan masada.
+The cup is on the table. [subject: fincan "The cup"]

-Masadaki fincanı bana verin. - Give me the cup which is on the table. - [object: The cup"]
+Masadaki fincanı bana verin.
+Give me the cup which is on the table. [object: fincanı

 Turkish is a descriptive language, adjectives abound and if Turkish can make something into an adjective then it will do so.